thacherT1D/new-angular-curriculum/10 - Building Apps/99 - Assessment: Reddit Clone.md

 ## Requirements

-- Each post has a title, author, image, and description.
+- Each post has a title, author, image, and truncated description
+  - See filters
 - Each post's date/time is displayed nicely: "Yesterday at 3:09pm", "Last Thursday at 4:42am", etc.
-  - You will need an external library.
-Watch the video for more details.
+  - You will need an [external library](https://github.com/urish/angular-moment)
 - A user can upvote/downvote posts
 - Posts dynamically reorder according to number of votes
 - A user can create new posts
-- A user cannot create a new post if any of the 4 inputs are blank.
+- A user cannot create a new post if any of the 4 inputs are blank (validations)
-  - Research angular validations.
-See the video for an example implementation.
 - A user can click to view existing comments on a specific post
 - The number of comments is correctly pluralized
 - A user can add a new comment to a specific post
 - The new post form and comment forms can be toggled on and off
 - A user can search through posts
 - A user can sort posts by votes, date, and title
-- When a user clicks on a post title, they should be redirected to that post's page (`/posts/2`, `/posts/5`)
+- When a user clicks on a post title, they should be redirected to that post's page (`/posts/2`, `/posts/5`) and see the full post text

 Feel free to Style / theme / rename the app to make it something you might put on your portfolio.